 Here’s the thing.
 You may be stuck on Day One or Day Two.
 You may be overwhelmed with the thought of even starting these non-overwhelming tasks.
 “Day One” might take you an entire month to complete.
 And that’s OK.
 Anything is better than nothing.

 Go here for my advice on how to get started if you’re completely new to this idea of a deslobification process.
-Read my e-books (on sale as a set through the end of January) for step by step advice on getting started.
 Sign up for daily emails to keep up with my own struggles and successes and failures and lightbulb moments.

 You’re definitely not alone.
 Just keep going.